ymote/react-tutorial/README.md

 <Parent><Child /></Parent>
 ```

 Parent can read its children by accessing the special **this.props.children** prop.
-The `<Child />` chould be a component, DOM element or simple text.
+The `<Child />` can be a component, DOM element or simple text.

 ### Ownership